 **Please Note – The printable recipe card with detailed instructions and complete ingredient measurements for making Homemade Garlic Ghee is available near the end of this post.

 Ghee is traditionally the major fat source of Indian cooking.
 What makes it different than plain old clarified butter is that it’s cooked longer in its milk solids that give ghee its distinct and more intense butter flavor.
 Ultimately the milk solids are strained away leaving only the pure amber, liquid gold.

 Because ghee’s milk solids are separated from the fat during the cooking process and then strained off, ghee is far superior for people who have trouble digesting dairy.

-Because ghee has had the milk solids, water and impurities removed during the cooking process, it’s perfect for cooking and frying due to its high smoking point.
+Because ghee has had the milk solids, water, and impurities removed during the cooking process, it’s perfect for cooking and frying due to its high smoking point.
 Ghee won’t break down into free radicals like some other cooking oils do.

-Ghee also doesn’t require refrigeration and will last up to 3 months (not that you’ll have it that long) when stored in a dark place.
-Once it cools ghee will turn into a semi-solid and will will turn a pale yellow color.
+Homemade Garlic Ghee also doesn’t require refrigeration and will last up to 3 months (not that you’ll have it that long) when stored in a dark place.
+Once it cools ghee will turn into a semi-solid and will turn a pale yellow color.
 Ghee liquefies immediately upon being heated and the flavor it imparts to foods is unlike any other.
 I urge you to make some today.